xarray-contrib/xdggs/design_doc.md

 - convert a DGGS from/to vector data (points, lines, polygons, envelopes)
 - convert between different cell id representations of a same DGGS (e.g., uint64 vs. string)
 - select data on a DGGS by cell ids or by geometries (spatial indexing)
-- change DGGS resolution (upgrade or downgrade)
+- expand and reduce the available resolutions of a DGGS using down and upsampling, respectively.
 - operations between similar DGGS (with auto-alignment)
 - re-organize cell ids (e.g., spatial shuffling / partitioning)
 - plotting